checkly/checkly-cli/README.md

 - `sendFailure`: A boolean if you want to receive failure notifications.
 - `sendDegrade`: A boolean if you want to receive degraded notifications.
 These only apply to API checks.
 - `sslExpiry`: A boolean if you want to receive a notification when a SSL/TLS certificate expires.
 This works only for API checks.
-- `sslExpiryThreshold`: A number indicating how many days before the certificate expire date will trigger the notification.
+- `sslExpiryThreshold`: A number indicating how many days before the certificate expiry date a notification will be triggered.

 Alert channels are assigned to Checks and CheckGroups by instantiating a class and adding the resulting object to the `alertChannels` array.